 The curriculum encourages the individual development of each child through a mixture of whole class, group and individual teaching and is lively, exciting and challenging!

 The Early Years department is housed in its own building with a secure outdoor learning environment that is accessed by all the classrooms directly.
-The outdoor learning environment includes a purpose built splash pool, a large sandpit (a great favourite of our younger learners!), a cushioned tiled area for developing gross motor skills and an artificially grassed area that houses learning centres such as construction, a reading corner, water play, phonics and number skills.
-The area is covered by purpose built shades, allowing access all year round.
+The outdoor learning environment includes a purpose-built outdoor learning space, a large sandpit (a great favourite of our younger learners!), a cushioned tiled area for developing gross motor skills and an artificially grassed area that houses learning centres such as construction, a reading corner, water play, phonics and number skills.
+The area is covered by purpose-built shades, allowing access all year round.

 Inquiry learning is central to our pupil’s development and our vision that we need to prepare our pupils for a rapidly changing world where skills, values, attitudes and attributes are as important as knowledge.
 In inquiring into the world around them pupils are able to gain a deeper understanding of new concepts and to explore those concepts in real life situations.

-The outcomes of the UK National Curriculum for England are therefore taught through a combination of discrete skill based lessons and application through our inquiry approach to learning.
+The outcomes of our Scope and Sequence documents are therefore taught through a combination of discrete skill-based lessons and application through our inquiry approach to learning.
 The firm foundations provided by our Early Years department are built upon in the Lower Phase, with the continuance of the Letters and Sounds Phonics programme.
 This provides the foundations for early reading and supports our Talk for Writing programme.

 The three years (Years 4-6) that form our Upper Phase continue to build upon and develop the skills, values, attitudes, attributes, knowledge and conceptual understanding that our students have gained in the Lower Phase.

 Every class is led in their learning by a teacher and a teaching assistant, and it is through a wide range of challenges and experiences that our pupils develop lively, questioning and informed minds.
-Our units of inquiry continue to deepen pupil’s understanding of the world around them and this is again underpinned by the UK National Curriculum outcomes.
-Local educational visits and residential events in country and overseas add breadth and interest to our programme of study, bringing to life the pupils learning and developing both their academic learning as well as their personal and social growth.
+Our units of inquiry continue to deepen pupil’s understanding of the world around them and this is again underpinned by our Scope & Sequence documentation, that is built from the National Curriculum of England and Wales.
+Local educational visits and residential events in the country and overseas add breadth and interest to our programme of study, bringing to life the pupils learning and developing both their academic learning as well as their personal and social growth.

-Choice and challenge, both within the curriculum and the extra-curricular progammes, is offered through our specialist lessons in music, physical education and modern foreign languages and involvement in school productions, sports competitions, musical events and our after school activity programme.
+Choice and challenge, both within the curriculum and the extra-curricular programmes, is offered through our specialist lessons in music, physical education and modern foreign languages and involvement in school productions, sports competitions, musical events and our after-school activity programme.

-High academic and social standards are our expectation and as our pupils transition to Secondary School at the end of Year 6, we are confident that they leave us as caring international pupils committed to the traditional values of honesty, courtesy, respect, integrity and fair play.
+High academic and social standards are our expectation and as our pupils make the transition to Secondary School at the end of Year 6.
+We are confident that they leave us as caring, international pupils committed to the traditional values of honesty, courtesy, respect, integrity and fair play.